mforker/AskMyPDFs/README.md

 *   **Summarization Features:** Add functionality to summarize PDF documents or specific sections.
 *   **More Control Over Chunking:** Allow users to customize chunk size and overlap for text splitting.

-## License

-[Specify your project license here, e.g., MIT License, Apache 2.0, or choose to use no license.
-If you are unsure, consider using the MIT License.]

 ## Contact

 Mitesh Nandan

 [LinkedIn Profile](https://www.linkedin.com/in/mitesh-nandan/)